CernyMil/4IT428GoProject/README.md

     cd 4IT428GoProject
     ```

-**2. Update you environment variables in each service and docker-compose**
+**2. Update your environment variables for each service and docker-compose**

 **3. Inside the services folder execute:**
     ```